AI-4-SE/CfgNet-A-Framework-for-Tracking-Equality-Based-Configuration-Dependencies-Across-a-Software-Project/README.md

-# CfgNet: A Technology-agnostic Framework for Tracking Configuration Dependencies
+# CfgNet: A Framework for Tracking Configuration Dependencies Across a Software Project

-Additional material for our paper *CfgNet: A Technology-agnostic Framework for Tracking Configuration Dependencies*.
+Additional material for our paper *CfgNet: A Framework for Tracking Configuration Dependencies Across a Software Projects*.
-You can find the pre-print of the paper here.

-Please cite our paper when using the data set:
-Nicolai Ruckel, Sebastian Simon, and Norbert Siegmund.
-CfgNet: A Technology-agnostic Framework for Tracking Configuration Dependencies.
-In *Proceedings of the ...*

 ## Stack Overflow Analysis